-i.
-Teaching and Learning

-Since a primary activity of the University is the instruction of students, careful evaluation of teaching is essential.
+- i.
+Teaching and Learning - Since a primary activity of the University is the instruction of students, careful evaluation of teaching is essential.
 Accordingly, an individual should be an accomplished teacher, well prepared, with a mastery of the fundamentals of subject matter.
 Evidence of "effective" teaching includes: peer evaluations of teaching, student evaluations of teaching, letters from former students commenting on the applicant's teaching effectiveness, quality of dissertations and theses directed, instruction outside of the classroom (e.g., directed studies), publications with students, advising activities, and the faculty member's teaching philosophy.
-When relevant, innovations in instruction, products related to teaching, and teaching grants will be considered.

-ii.
-Research and Scholarly work

-A faculty member engaged in research and scholarly work has an obligation to contribute to his or her discipline and others through applied and/or basic research, through creative endeavors, or through interpretive scholarship.

-Evidence of research and scholarly work will be assessed depending upon an individual's particular research assignment, which at the proposed 35% level is normally:

-a.
-Tenure track faculty - the establishment of a research agenda of demonstrated merit to the University, college and Department's mission, evidence supporting the publication of at least three peer reviewed publications every two years; evidence of internal grant writing activity and evidence of engagement in external grant writing activity.
+When relevant, innovations in instruction, products related to teaching, and teaching grants will be considered. - ii.
+Research and Scholarly work - A faculty member engaged in research and scholarly work has an obligation to contribute to his or her discipline and others through applied and/or basic research, through creative endeavors, or through interpretive scholarship.
+Evidence of research and scholarly work will be assessed depending upon an individual's particular research assignment, which at the proposed 35% level is normally: - a.
+Tenure track faculty the establishment of a research agenda of demonstrated merit to the University, College and School's mission, evidence supporting the publication of at least three peer reviewed publications every two years; evidence of internal grant writing activity and evidence of engagement in external grant writing activity or other creative endeavors.

-- b.
-Tenured faculty evidence supporting the publication of at least three peer reviewed publications every two years, presentation at professional meetings and evidence of continuing successful external grant writing activity. - iii.
+b.
+Tenured faculty - evidence supporting the publication of at least three peer reviewed publications every two years, presentation at professional meetings and evidence of continuing successful external grant writing activity or other creative endeavors.

+iii.
 University/Professional Service

-A candidate should have some committee responsibility in the Department of Nutritional Sciences, the College of Human Sciences, and Auburn University.
+A candidate should have some committee responsibility in the School of Hospitality Management, the College of Human Sciences, and Auburn University.
 Faculty should be participating in local or national committees of professional organizations and/or provide service to the local community as appropriate.
-Departmental citizenship, including cooperation with and participation in Departmental initiatives, active participation in supporting Departmental goals and promoting the Department's reputation on and away from campus, will also be considered.
-Evidence of professional service includes: student recruitment (of both graduate and undergraduate students but especially of the former); involvement with professional organizations that are in line with the Nutritional Sciences mission; service on Department and College committees, as well as University committees; editorial boards for journals; manuscript reviews; and grant reviews.
+School citizenship, including cooperation with and participation in School initiatives, active participation in supporting School goals and promoting the School's reputation on and away from campus, will also be considered.
+Evidence of professional service includes: student recruitment (of both graduate and undergraduate students but especially of the former); involvement with professional organizations that are in line with the School's mission; service on School and College committees, as well as University committees; editorial boards for journals; manuscript reviews; and grant reviews.